mehedisardar/playwright-101/README.md

 sudo apt install nodejs npm
 ```

-> **Note:** The version available from Ubuntu repositories might be older.
-If you need a more recent version, consider installing Node via [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm).
+> **Note:** The version available from the Ubuntu repositories might be older.
+If you need a more recent version (Playwright requires Node.js 14 or higher), consider installing Node via [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm).

 Verify your installations: